top of page

 Finally, Food Service Design then intersects with Food Product Design, because many food services, like supermarkets, convenience stores, and cafes, sell packaged food products.

-One more Food Design sub-discipline is Critical Food Design or Speculative Food Design.
+One more Food Design sub-discipline is Critical / Speculative / Future Food Design.
 Critical design, sometimes also referred to as concept design, was made popular by Anthony Dunne and Fiona Raby.
 The term Critical Design was first used in Anthony Dunne's book, Hertzian Tales (1999) and later in Design Noir (2001), but we can attribute the roots of Critical Design to the Radical Design movements which started in 1970, and the conceptual design movement that started in 1990.
 Dunne and Raby’s say that “Critical Design uses speculative design proposals to challenge narrow assumptions, preconceptions and givens about the role products play in everyday life.
 It is more of an attitude than anything else”.
 “What is it for?
 Mainly to make us think.
-But also raising awareness, exposing assumptions, provoking action, sparking debate, even entertaining in an intellectual sort of way, like literature or film” (from dunneandraby.co.uk).
+But also raising awareness, exposing assumptions, provoking action, sparking debate, even entertaining in an intellectual sort of way, like literature or film” (source: dunneandraby.co.uk).

-Critical Food Design, therefore, is Critical Design applied to food: it is the discipline that makes us think about food and eating issues.
-It raises awareness, exposes assumptions, provokes actions, and sparks debate on food-related issues, problems and future possible scenarios.
-Even though this term has never been used to define this Food Design sub-discipline before the beginning of 2016, when I first used it, many designers have in fact been practicing Critical Food Design.
+Even though the terms Critical Food Design (and to follow Speculative Food Design, etc.) was not used before I coined in 2016, many designers had already been practicing Critical Food Design.
 Marti Guixe is one of the most well-known critical designers, and he has worked a lot with food.
 Israeli Designer Lee Ben David has designed cutlery to be used with just one specific type of food.
 The designer's aim was to highlight the unnatural disconnect she believes cutlery creates between diners and their meals.
-Finally, designer Marre Moerel has designed a collection of dishware meant to promote thought and discussion about how, what, where, and why we eat.
-From her website marremoerel.com: “The pieces are moulded and cast directly from animal organs, such as cow hearts and livers, pig intestines, sheep brains, bull testicles etc. The shape and function of each object were derived from its original, natural form, without further manipulation or ‘design’”.
+Finally, designer Marre Moerel has designed a collection of tableware meant to promote thought and discussion about how, what, where, and why we eat: “The pieces are molded and cast directly from animal organs, such as cow hearts and livers, pig intestines, sheep brains, bull testicles, etc. The shape and function of each object were derived from its original, natural form, without further manipulation or ‘design’” (source: marremoerel.com).

 I have put Critical Food Design outside all the other sub-disciplines, and therefore circling all of them, because Critical Food Design has the potential of being applied to any of these sub-disciplines.
 Critical Food Design has been applied to Design For Food, and it has also been applied to Eating Design, even if the designers did not explicitly say they were doing Critical Food Design.
-Probably one of my favourite examples is Salvage Supperclub, created by Josh Treuhaft, which is a series of dinners hosted in a dumpster, and designed to serve dishes using expired and aesthetically imperfect foods that would otherwise finish in...the dumpster.
+Probably one of my favourite examples is Salvage Supperclub, created by Josh Treuhaft, which is a series of dinners hosted in a dumpster, and designed to serve dishes using expired and aesthetically imperfect foods that would otherwise end up in… the dumpster.
 One of the first examples of Design applied to the topic of food waste that we have seen.

 Most products and dishes, each tangible thing people eat, is part of an environment and of a service, and each service is part of a bigger system.
-Think about it; strawberry cream cheese (product) is sold at the supermarket (food service).
-Supermarkets are not only building filled with products, but these spaces are part of a network of people and other companies that enable purchase and distribution of products.
+Think about this: strawberry cream cheese (product) is sold at the supermarket (food service).
+Supermarkets are not only buildings filled with products, but these spaces are part of a network of people and other companies that enable the purchase and distribution of products.
 Even more broadly the company which produces the strawberry cream cheese has its own network of people and companies for the purchase and distribution of the ingredients and packaging.
 At the other end of the spectrum, there are services that will allow you to dispose of the cream cheese packaging from your home when you’ve eaten it all.
 All of these components are part of the same system.
-It just depends on what level you want to design; micro (the cream cheese itself), macro (the entire cream cheese system), or anything in between.
+It just depends on what level you want to design: micro (the cream cheese itself), macro (the entire cream cheese system), or anything in between.

 And finally, there is one last Food Design sub-discipline that must be included: Sustainable Food Design, which is simply Sustainable Design, applied to Food.
 You can consider Sustainable Food Design a sub-discipline on its own, but to me, this should actually be an attitude more than a sub-discipline.
 An attitude that every designer, and food designer, should use when designing anything.
 Everything should be designed to be as sustainable as possible.
 Actually, in this day and age, we should only design products or services that are sustainable in terms of food waste, organisational changes, behavioural changes, materials, agriculture, supply chain, etc.

 It is not possible for food designers today to not think about the environmental impact of the materials they choose.
-For example, the impact materials have in order to be made, and after they are disposed of.
+For example, the impact materials have in order to be made, and after they are disposed.
 It is not possible for food designers today to not think about the environmental impact of the production, distribution, preservation and disposal of foods.
 It is not possible for food designers today to not think about the environmental impact of industrial farming and industrial agriculture, in terms of water footprint, energy efficiency and transparency, respect, and equity within trade.
 Sustainable Food Design should simply be the sustainable approach that every food designer uses to make each and every design choice.
 For this reason, Sustainable Food Design is the outermost circle in this visualisation.

 bottom of page